Jefficus/caloriefountain/pages/home.md

 # Get Involved

-I welcome comments that contribute to this dialogue of ideas and enrich the conversation, but try to keep things constructive.
-This is essentially my lab notebook, so I'll be posting thoughts as they occur to me, regardless of how raw or ill-informed they might be.
-Don't tell me an idea is dumb — tell me what the challenges are.

-And just to give fair warning: I will be ruthless about editing — or outright removing — anything that I feel pollutes the spirit of collaborative investigation.
+I welcome comments that contribute to this dialogue of ideas, but fair warning: I will be ruthless about editing — or outright removing — anything that I feel pollutes the spirit of collaborative discussion.

-**Note:** After a very frustrating experiment with one comment engine, I have temporarily disabled it.
+**Note:** After an unsatisfying experiment with one engine, I have temporarily disabled comments.
 A new discussion system will be available soon.
 Stay tuned.